choria-io/appbuilder/docs/content/reference/common-settings.md

     # Sub commands to create below this one (optional, but see specific references)
     commands: []
 ```

+Here we show the initial options that define the application followed by commands.
+All the top settings are required except `help_template`, it's value may be one of `compact`, `long` or `default`.
+When not set it will equal `default`.
+Experiment with these options to see which help format suits your app best (requires version 0.0.9).

 Since version `0.0.4` if a specific flag or argument has a finite number of options, you can limit it using the `enum` option and we have a `default` option to complement it, here's an example: